jporrego/coffee-shop/README.md

 ### Notes

-- User registration is not implemented to make it easier for everyone to test the website.
+- User registration is not implemented to make it easier for everyone to test the websites.
 - Everytime the backend is started, it runs a script to delete everything from the database and repopulate it with clean information.
 - The backend is hosted on Heroku's free tier, so the products can take around ten seconds to load the first time if the backend has been inactive for a while.